How to Build an Eco-Friendly House – Key Things to Consider

 Use Eco-Friendly & Recycled Materials

-The use of eco-friendly and recycled materials are vital to creating a greener home.
+The use of ‘green’ and recycled materials are vital to creating an eco-friendly house.

 Steel production requires a huge amount of energy, thus its’ environmental impact is vast.
 Reducing the energy costs required for making the steel by 75%, recycled steel has therefore become a highly popular green building material.